catsoften/The-Powder-Toy/Wiki/elements/minor-elements.md

 ## AERO (Aerogel)
 Perfect heat insulator (But doesn't block SPRK).
 Destroyed under pressure > 9.0.
 Does not block most radiation.

+## C6
+A more powerful version of C4, releases red EMBR, FIRE, and burning BCOL on exploding.
+Also releases more pressure and heat.